JuliaDiff/Diffractor.jl/README.md

 # General Overview

 Diffractor is an experimental next-generation, compiler-based AD system for Julia.
-Its public interface should be fimilar to users, essentially matching Zygote.
+Its public interface should be familiar to users, essentially matching Zygote.

 Design goals:
 - Ultra high performance for both scalar and array code